 The determination of the Company's income and other tax assets and liabilities requires interpretation of complex laws and regulations often involving multiple jurisdictions.
 All tax filings are subject to audit and potential reassessment after the lapse of considerable time.
 Accordingly, the actual income tax asset or liability may differ from that estimated and recorded by management.
-The Company estimates its future income tax rate in calculating its future income tax asset or liability.
+The Company estimates its future income tax asset or liability.
 Various assumptions are made in assessing when temporary differences will reverse and this may impact the rate used.